thoughtworks-jumpstart/jumpstart/front-end-web-development/react/advanced-concepts/react-router.md

 The creators of `react-router-dom` made a conscious decision not to support query string in the library because there have been requests over the years to support different implementation.
 With that, the team decided it would be best for users to decide what that implementation looks like.

-You can use the `query-string` yarn package for parsing query strings.
+You can use the `query-string` npm package for parsing query strings.
 In the example below, I will parse the following URL: `https://localhost:3000?searchTerm=obama&year=2016&topic=anything`

 ```jsx
 import queryString from 'query-string';